MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: Motivation

-To further strengthen our hypothesis, we evaluate a 3-bit calibrated model at 4-bit precisions, but additionally retain the top 10\% of token outliers to be processed with 3-bit weights.
-As shown in the pink bar in Fig.~\ref{motivation1}, counter-intuitively, inferring some tokens at a lower precision yields better overall performance.
-This observation suggests a promising direction to improve generalization: \textit{token-adaptive precision adjustment, rather than uniform precision across tokens, improves generalization and enables PTQ models to operate elastically across multiple bit-widths.}
+To further motivate our approach, we revisit the 3-bit calibrated 4-bit inference experiment, but now retain the top 10\% of token outliers in the 3-bit calibration to be inferred with 3-bit weights.
+Counterintuitively, it shows that inferring tokens at a lower precision can yield higher overall performance (pink bar).
+This observation suggests a promising direction: \textit{\textbf{token-adaptive precision adjustment} can improve the generalization of PTQ calibration parameters across bit-widths.}

-Inspired by this observation and recent advances in MoE networks~\cite{dai2024deepseekmoe}, MoBiQuant proposes an elastic inference architecture in which token precision is selected via bit slicing and routing based on learned sensitivity to quantization.